rahfflesia/tic-tac-toe/README.md

-Tic-Tac-Toe project, frome the odin project.
+Tic-Tac-Toe project, from the odin project.